membranebiodeg/kinetics/README.md

 Eight kinetic models are used: First order, Dual First Order in Parallel (DFOP), First Order Two Compartment (FOTC), Carbon, Logistics, Modified Gompertz, Michaelis Menten and Third Half Order (THO).

-Function files
+Function files:
 - objf_calib.m
 - calib_CT.m
 - simple_constraint.m (used if there are constraints for the unknown constants)

-Note: The name of the function file in each of the folder is the same.
-However, the contents were adjusted to include the
+Note: The names of the function file in each of the folder are the same with the equations and constraints adjusted according to the model being studied.